adedushi/sike/README.md

     driver.quit()
 ```

-This allowed thousands of pictures to get attached to the approparite products with one function:
+This allowed thousands of pictures to get attached to the appropriate products with one function:

 ```rb
 Product.all.each do |product|